-The last comprehensive review of the civil and family justice system in Northern Ireland was some 16 years ago, since which time there have been dramatic changes both in the environment within which the civil and family courts operate and in the public's expectations about the services that should be available to them and how they should be delivered.
-Not surprisingly, therefore, there has been a great deal of ground to cover in this Review, as a consequence of which I have decided to produce two separate reports, with this first report concerning the family justice system.
+The last comprehensive review of the civil justice system in Northern Ireland2 was some 17 years ago, since which time there have been dramatic changes both in the environment within which the civil and family courts operate and in the public's expectations about the services that should be available to them and how they should be delivered.
+Not surprisingly, therefore, there has been a great deal of ground to cover in this Review, as a consequence of which I have decided to produce two separate reports, with this first Report concerning the family justice system.

-It is my intention to publish a further draft report which will address a range of matters in relation to civil justice.
-This report will look in more depth at opportunities for digital working as well as considering the governance and organisation of the courts, the structures needed to provide for the most effective management of court business, and the respective jurisdictions of the various court tiers.
+It is my intention to publish a further report that will address a range of matters in relation to civil justice.
+That Report will look in more depth at opportunities for digital working as well as considering the governance and organisation of the courts, the structures needed to provide for the most effective management of court business and the respective jurisdictions of the various court tiers.

-I have been very ably supported by a Review Group and a Reference Group, further details of which are contained in Appendix 1.
-The Review Group is practitioner focussed and so includes members of the judiciary as well as representatives of the see Appendix 1 legal professions and the relevant Government departments.
+In both tasks I have been very ably supported by a Review Group and a Reference Group, further details of which are contained in appendix 1.
+The Review Group is practitioner-focused and so includes members of the judiciary as well as representatives of the legal professions and the relevant government departments.
 The Reference Group was established to allow external stakeholder groups to provide their input.
-Members of the public have also been encouraged to contribute on the basis of their personal experiences.
+Members of the public were encouraged to contribute on the basis of their personal experiences.
 The Review was, therefore, substantially informed by the views of interested stakeholders.